datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 This matrix is expected to be rather empty - most products are not interacted with.

 This is created by multiplying the *neural network’s ide*a of a unique user, with the *neural network’s idea* of a unique product.

-Esssentially;
+We then *teach* the neural network these relationships between a product and user-engagement (those three metrics in one compressed/embedded decimal) by training it.
+This is where the class RecommenderNN comes in.

+For some reason I cant seem to paste it without it being a mess so have to use image ig?